 - Switch to Vertex subobject mode.
 You are told to marquee-select the vertices across the top of the arch.
 This means the vertices in the uppermost corners of the outside of the figure, the vertices at the top of the horizontal beam.
 If you have selected the right ones, you will see a screen like figure 5.18 when you click the Settings button for Weld.
+(Actually, that is the old one.
+We are running 2DS Max 2012, so you see a caddy with the same settings.)
 Complete the weld as instructed.

 - Turn on the Slice Plane tool.
 If necessary, rotate the tool to match the orientation shown on page 183.
 (The tool seems to remember the orientation it had the last time it was used.)

 - Make cuts as instructed at heights specified on the figure (96 and 72).
 You may wonder why we are using this tool instead of the Swift Loop tool The Swift Loop tool would adopt the orientation of nearby edges, while this tool can be used to make straight cuts.

 - The text tells us to use a button that we have never had use for before.
 Look on the toolbar for the button just to the right of the View dropdown box.
 In the image on the right, I have opened its rollout feature.
 This is the Transform Coordinate Center control.
 The text wants you to select the middle of the three options on the rollout, the Use Selection Center button.

 - Change to Polygon subobject mode.
 Examine the picture on page 184.
 Select the bottom two polygons on the left side of the archway.
 Which is the left side?
 In all of the Perspective views on pages 182 and 183, you are looking at the left side.

 Try setting their x transform value to 32 as instructed in the text.
 This may work, or it may deform the arch.
 If the change goes the wrong way, undo, then set the x value to -32 instead.